spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/spreadsheetdownload.md

 This option determines whether the options dialog should be shown to the user.

+### flatSheet

+**default:** `false`

+This option determines whether the data should be exported in a flat structure.

 ## API

-### triggerSpreadsheetDownload
+### triggerDownloadSpreadsheet

 This method triggers the Spreadsheet Download without the need to open the spreadsheet upload dialog.
-The input parameter for `triggerSpreadsheetDownload` is the same as the configuration for the `spreadsheetExportConfig` in the `pro` section of the component data.
+The input parameter for `triggerDownloadSpreadsheet` is the same as the configuration for the `deepDownloadConfig`.
-You can overwrite the configuration from the component data by passing the configuration to the `triggerSpreadsheetDownload` method.
+You can overwrite the configuration from the component data by passing the configuration to the `triggerDownloadSpreadsheet` method.

 ```js
 download: async function () {